shashankgroovy/shashankgroovy.github.io/_posts/2014-05-31-tinkering-with-the-android-bootanimation.markdown

 But I'll cover that in a separate blog post later.

-Now, let me tell you how I wondered about moving from my stock nexus bootanimation to a custom new bootanimation.
+Now, let me tell you how I wondered about moving from my stock nexus boot animation to a custom new boot animation.

 Enter - [Watch Dogs](http://youtu.be/ulFeUCAI5xM)
 =================================================